Mijo Babić: Blagaj massacre

-Killing of Serbs in Eastern Herzegovina
+Killing of Serbs in eastern Herzegovina

-Organized by Babić, Ivo Herenčić, Jure Francetić and other Ustaše officers, killings of Serbs were extensive in Eastern Herzegovina.
+Organized by Babić, Ivo Herenčić, Jure Francetić and other Ustaše officers, killings of Serbs were extensive in eastern Herzegovina.

 In June 1941, Babić and a group of Ustaše officers, on the orders of Andrija Artuković, went to Herzegovina to organize killings of its Serb population.
 On 16 or 17 June 1941, Babić came to Čapljina.
 He and other Ustaše commanders had been instructed to suppress rebellions and undertake the complete extermination of the Serb population of the region and settle people from other parts who would be loyal to the Ustaše movement.

 June 1941 uprising in eastern Herzegovina

 Babić and a group of Ustaše officers were organizing a struggle against rebels during the June 1941 uprising in eastern Herzegovina.

 According to Vladimir Dedijer, Babić was killed by a rebel unit commanded by Dukica Graovac.
 Babić's machine gun, a present from Ante Pavelić, was first taken by Vlado Šegrt and later by Spira Srzentić.
 Babić held the rank of Major at the time of his death.
 His body was transported through Sarajevo to Zagreb where Pavelić ordered eight days of mourning for members of his Bodyguard Battalion.
-A newspaper in Croatia dedicated a whole page to Babić's "heroic" death in a battle against "Serbian Chetniks".
+Following his demise, a newspaper in Croatia dedicated a whole page to coverage of Babić's "heroic" death battling against "Serbian Chetniks".